10 Information Technology Stocks Whale Activity In Today's Session - Apple (NASDAQ:AAPL), Broadcom (NASDAQ:AVGO)

 Explanation

-• For AAPL AAPL, we notice a call option trade that happens to be bearish, expiring in 1 day(s) on June 6, 2025.
-This event was a transfer of 197 contract(s) at a $200.00 strike.
-The total cost received by the writing party (or parties) was $57.5K, with a price of $292.0 per contract.
-There were 15606 open contracts at this strike prior to today, and today 5880 contract(s) were bought and sold.
+• For AVGO AVGO, we notice a call option trade that happens to be bearish, expiring in 42 day(s) on July 18, 2025.
+This event was a transfer of 100 contract(s) at a $260.00 strike.
+The total cost received by the writing party (or parties) was $86.5K, with a price of $865.0 per contract.
+There were 6594 open contracts at this strike prior to today, and today 7499 contract(s) were bought and sold.

 Options Alert Terminology